cli/cli/README.md

 | ------------------- | --------------------|
 | `winget install gh` | `winget install gh` |

-> WinGet does not have an upgrade command yet.
-But using the install command removes the older version of the gh and installs the latest version
+<i>WinGet does not have a specialized `upgrade` command yet, but the `install` command should work for upgrading to a newer version of GitHub CLI.</i>

 #### scoop